 The Tesla stock profile provides basic stock price charting information and a market sentiment indicator.
 To buy Tesla shares, place the trade by choosing the Buy or Sell button.

-How to buy Tesla Stock on Plus500
+How to Buy/Sell Tesla CFD Stock on Plus500

 Novice retail traders may find this platform lacks the trading interface, research tools and education they depend on for general guidance.
 The experienced trader with their own tools, stock data and news will be at home with the simple, intuitive interface and over 100 technical indicators.
 Traders who qualify for a professional account (with a minimum portfolio value of €500k) can raise their leverage levels, for example, from 1:5 to 1:20 for stock trades.
-If you are ready to buy Tesla shares, here are the pros and cons of buying on Plus500.
+If you are ready to trade Tesla CFD shares, here are the pros and cons of buying on Plus500.

 - FCA regulated